Henry Cotton was the best British golfer of his era. Many of his biggest wins came in the 1930s, and he won three Open Championship titles.

-He anchored four British Ryder Cup teams, and in 1937 - with the entire U.S. Ryder Cup team playing - he won his second British Open.
+He anchored three British Ryder Cup teams, and in 1937 - with the entire U.S. Ryder Cup team playing - he won his second British Open.
 That season was his best, as he also won several other national championships across Europe.

 Cotton played in only one U.S. Open during his best years in the 1930s, and was denied more opportunities by World War II.
 During WWII, Cotton served in the Royal Air Force.
-He organized exhibition matches with other professionals to raise money for the Red Cross, and following the war was presented with the M.B.E.
+He organized exhibition matches with other professionals to raise money for the Red Cross, and the following the war was presented with the M.B.E.

 At war's end, he returned to golf, winning the Open Championship again in 1948.
 Along the way, he had also won the British PGA three times.
 He had played his first British Open in 1927, and his last came 50 years later in 1977.

 Cotton was known for working extremely hard at his game, sometimes practicing until his hands bled, but also for his high living.
-He was a lover of champagne, caviar and tailored clothes; he lived for a while in a suite in a 5-star hotel, and later bought an estate complete with butler and full staff, traveling everywhere in a Rolls-Royce.
+He was a lover of champagne, caviar and tailored clothes; he lived for a while in a suite at a 5-star hotel, and later bought an estate complete with butler and full staff, traveling everywhere in a Rolls-Royce.